Ayomanny5/REGIONAL-BIKE-SALES-DASHBOARD-PURCHASE-TREND-ANALYSIS/README.md

 # 👤 Author

 Ayooluwa Adesina

 Data Analyst | Business Analytics | Excel & Dashboarding

 # 📝 Notes

 This project was built as part of a data analytics portfolio to demonstrate proficiency in Excel-based analysis workflows — from raw data to actionable insights.
-Feel free to connect or reach out with feedback!.